 Lodging and Transportation.
-As presented in Table 4, approximately 49% of respondents stayed in the Destin area, followed by Okaloosa Island (19.1%) and Fort Walton Beach (14.8%).
-The remaining 16.7% of tourists were either taking a day trip to the area (9.0%); staying overnight, but not in the area (5.8%); or were unsure of their nightly accommodation location (1.9%).
-The nearly 6% of respondents who stayed overnight, but not in the Emerald Coast area, stayed in various locations.
-Approximately half of this group were either staying in Pensacola or Navarre; however, other common answers provided by respondents included Alabama and Gulf Breeze, FL.
+As presented in Table 4, approximately 37.6% of respondents stayed in the Destin area, followed by Fort Walton Beach (26.2%) and Okaloosa Island (20.1%).
+The remaining 16.1% of tourists were either taking a day trip to the area (6.1%), staying overnight but not in the area (9.3%) or were unsure of their nightly accommodation location (0.7%).

 The results presented in Table 5 indicate that an overwhelming majority of people who traveled to the Emerald Coast used only one mode of transportation.
-Most visitors, 86.9%, used a car to reach their destination.
-Traveling by plane (9.8%) and RV (2.2%) were distant runners-up.
-Using a boat or other means of transportation, like buses or trains, account for roughly 1% of survey responses.
+Most visitors, 80.4%, used a car to reach their destination.
+Traveling by plane (16.3%) and RV (3.3%) were distant runners-up.